-When a real/virtual robot is stuck for 10 second: The referee will call "STUCK" and the robot will be relocated to a different location but close to where it was with different orientation.
-The robot will be in action immediately after relocation.
+4.4.1 When a virtual robot is stuck for 10 seconds, the robot will be relocated to a different location but close to where it was with different orientation by the CoSpace server.

-When a robot is looping (robot repeats the same movement) for 10 seconds: The team captain can request to relocate the robot to a different location.
+In any case, including looping, the team captain can request to relocate the virtual robot to a different location.
 Upon team's request, the referee will call "RELOCATE" and the robot will be relocated to a different location but close to where it was with different orientation.
 However, the robot will be frozen for 10 seconds after relocation.
 The team can only call relocation up to 3 times in each game.
 The referee will keep track of the number of relocations requested.